-During the wet season, the bBiogenic aerosols, present above the canopy in the over Amazonia is during the wet season, are overprinted periodically by episodes of intense transatlantic transport, which brings Atlantic marine aerosols in addition to dust and biomass burning emissions (Talbot et al., 1990; Bristow et al., 2010; Andreae et al., 2015).
-For example, Zhu et al. (1997) studied North African dust entrained in the trade winds over Barbados (Caribbean) in September, and measured Na concentrations of 2.4 to 6.5 μg m-3.
-Barbados is in a region that receives large amounts of Na-enriched marine aerosols due its localization.
-While these concentrations are higher than those recorded in the present study at ATTO (220 to 470 ng m-3), the co-occurrence of elevated concentrations of Na in the central Amazon with and the mineral dust elements, Al, Fe, and Ca, is clear evidence for the marine origin of Na in the central Amazon (Talbot et al., 1990).
+Biogenic aerosols, present above the canopy in the Amazon during the wet season, are overprinted periodically by episodes of intense transatlantic transport, which brings Atlantic marine aerosols in addition to dust and biomass burning emissions (Talbot et al., 1990; Bristow et al., 2010; Andreae et al., 2015).
+Zhu et al. (1997) studied North African dust entrained in the trade winds over Barbados (Caribbean) in September, and measured Na concentrations of 2.4 to 6.5 μg m-3.
+Barbados is in a region that receives large amounts of Na-enriched marine aerosols.
+While these concentrations are higher than those recorded in the present study at ATTO (220 to 470 ng m-3), the co-occurrence of elevated concentrations of Na in the central Amazon with the mineral dust elements, Al, Fe, and Ca, is clear evidence for the marine origin of Na (Talbot et al., 1990).
 Andreae et al. (1990) and later Pauliquevis et al. (2012) observed a positive correlation between Na and Cl in rainwater in the Manaus region, a strong indication of sea salt reaching Central Amazonia.
+Pauliquevis et al. (2012) also observed increases in the concentration of total Fe with values reaching 60 ng m-3 in the fine mode mostly during February to April in the Amazon Basin, with a seasonal average of 36 ng m-3.
+They attributed this to episodes of Saharan dust transport.